nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 - `m4`
 - `gcc`
 - `make`
+- `pkg-config`

 Depending on the Linux distribution, the package names may differ.
 To install packages on Debian-based systems, run:

-`sudo apt-get update && sudo apt-get install automake autoconf libtool m4 gcc make`
+`sudo apt-get update && sudo apt-get install automake autoconf libtool m4 gcc make pkg-config`

 To verify the installation, run: